 - On typing the wrong name, will the search list show the corrected name or not.

 The search feature is directly associated with the user experience of the site.
-Customers are heading towards an eCommerce site mainly to make a purchase from their collection.
+Customers are heading towards an eCommerce site mainly to purchase their collection.
 So if the search option itself is giving them a hard time, then the targeted audience will eventually lose their interest over making a purchase.

-Hence while conducting test cases for e-commerce sites, it is really important to pay attention to creating a flawless search section.
+Hence while conducting test cases for e-commerce sites, it is crucial to create a flawless search section.

 Product description page

-The product description page contains all the attractive elements which will convince a targeted client to make a purchase.
+The product description page contains all the attractive elements that will convince a targeted client to purchase.
 Composing test cases for e-commerce products should also be done in an intricate manner in order to maintain every aspect associated with it flawlessly.

 Smallest of the small things like whether the picture of the product is enlarging on clicking or if the option of availability is present and working on the description page or not should be checked and tested.